 Legislation supporting the ability to accrue as many as 72 full hours of paid time off, or sick leave, is making the rounds thanks to Mothering Justice.
 This would allow Michigan workers to earn one PTO hour for every 30 hours worked to be used to help you take care of important business, recover from an illness, or take care of loved ones in need.
 The proposed Improved Workforce Opportunity Wage Act is also affecting the way people are getting paid, with efforts to raise minimum wage to up to at least $12 by 2022.
 In other news, Associated Builders and Contractors of Michigan are raising money to repeal Public Act 166 of 1965.
 Union versus non-union contractors have wildly different opinions on this particular issue because of the way it will affect everyone differently, but after failing during the 2016 ballot it remains to be seen which direction this issue will fall.

 Efforts to ban fracking and prevent “the transmission of crude oil through the Line 5 pipeline beneath the Straits of Mackinac” are still trying to gain support amidst the sea of people who financially benefit from the current practices.
 Though many people support environmental concerns, the only way to make a difference is to be heard.

 Have an opinion or suggestion about different Michigan laws that pertain to you?
 Contact your local community leaders, Senators, Congressmen, and more to let your voice be heard and pave the way for others to make a difference.
-Alternatively, if you’re in need of a legal consultation, call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+Alternatively, if you’re in need of a legal consultation, call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.